area44/gatsby-starter-emilia/README.md

 ---
 ```

-The frontmatter alone is enough, if you'd like to add additional content you can do so by writing your content (as usual with MDX) below the frontmatter.
-It'll be displayed in the header of the project below the date and areas.
+You can add additional content below the frontmatter using MDX.
+It will be displayed in the header of the project below the date and areas.

-### Change the "About Me" text
+### Changing the "About Me" Text

-Create a file at `src/@lekoarts/gatsby-theme-emilia/texts/about-me.mdx` to edit the text.
+To change the "About Me" text, create a file at `src/@lekoarts/gatsby-theme-emilia/texts/about-me.mdx` and edit the text.

-### Change the avatar
+### Changing the Avatar

-Place an image with the name `avatar` inside the folder `content/assets` (or your custom `assetsPath` which you defined for the theme).
+To change the avatar, place an image named `avatar` inside the `content/assets` folder (or your custom `assetsPath` if you defined one for the theme).

-### Change your static folder
+### Changing the Static Folder

-The static folder contains the icons, social media images and robots.txt.
-Don't forget to change these files, too!
+The static folder contains icons, social media images, and robots.txt.
+Make sure to change these files as well!

 ## Credits

-This project inspired from [Gatsby Starter Portfolio: Emilia](https://github.com/LekoArts/gatsby-starter-portfolio-emilia) by Lennart.
-Please star his project, share it on Social Media or consider supporting him.
+This project was inspired by [Gatsby Starter Portfolio: Emilia](https://github.com/LekoArts/gatsby-starter-portfolio-emilia) by Lennart.
+Please consider starring his project, sharing it on social media, or supporting him.